 what treatment programs are used?

-Jacob’s Ladder is a long-term residential treatment facility for young men challenged by the disease of addiction.
+Jacob’s Ladder is a long-term residential treatment facility for men challenged by the disease of addiction.
 We synthesize and facilitate proven therapies that are customized to the needs of the individual.
 Our primary treatment paradigms are: a therapeutic/caring community, 12-step facilitation, Rational Emotive Therapy, Cognitive Behavioral Therapy, and Mindfulness Based Stress Reduction (MBSR).
 We facilitate the clinical and psychological aspects of the treatment program and complement them with music & arts therapy, and outdoor recreation programs, while immersed in a farming community where everyone is focused on maintaining an unconditional positive regard for self, others and the earth.

 can families stay or visit?